o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ```

 ##### Java
 For Java we followed the same approach and developed the spawning process of the files by our own.
-It is exact the same like with Python, the only thing which is different that you have to execute the .jar instead of the Python file.
+It is the exact same process like with Python, the only thing which is different that you have to execute the .jar instead of the Python file.

 *Javascript*

     import child_process from 'child_process';

      /**
          * @function test